cosmoskitten/beam/website/src/contribute/postcommits-policies-details.md

 There are multiple projects depend on Beam, and contain tests that are outside of Beam repository.
 For example, Dataflow, Samza runner, and IBM Streams.

-When a depending project encounters an issue caused by (a PR) in beam, and in consequence, one requests for a change in the Beam repository accordingly, the first thing is to create a JIRA entry that addresses the following three questions:
+When an external project encounters an issue caused by (a PR) in Beam and in consequence, one requests for a change in the Beam repository accordingly, the first thing is to create a JIRA entry that addresses the following three questions: